 Galera to Present at Piper Sandler Annual Healthcare Conference

-MALVERN, Pa., Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Galera Therapeutics, Inc. GRTX, a clinical-stage biopharmaceutical company focused on developing and commercializing a pipeline of novel, proprietary therapeutics that have the potential to transform radiotherapy in cancer, today announced that Mel Sorensen, M.D., President and Chief Executive Officer, will present at the Piper Sandler 34th Annual Healthcare Conference on Tuesday, November 29, 2022 at 11:10 a.m.
+/EIN News/ -- MALVERN, Pa., Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Galera Therapeutics, Inc. (Nasdaq: GRTX), a clinical-stage biopharmaceutical company focused on developing and commercializing a pipeline of novel, proprietary therapeutics that have the potential to transform radiotherapy in cancer, today announced that Mel Sorensen, M.D., President and Chief Executive Officer, will present at the Piper Sandler 34th Annual Healthcare Conference on Tuesday, November 29, 2022 at 11:10 a.m.
 E.T.

 A live webcast of the presentation will be accessible from the Investors page of Galera’s website, investors.galeratx.com.
 An archived version of the webcast will be available in the News & Events section of the Investors page of Galera’s website for 30 days following the event.